List of G.I. Joe: A Real American Hero characters: Sparks

 Sparks is the G.I.
 Joe Team's communication and computer expert.
 His real name is Alessandro "Alex" D. Verdi, and he was first released as an action figure in 2007.
-Sparks is the son of a former U.S. ambassador, and was born in Carcare, Italy.
+Sparks is the son of a former U.S. ambassador, and was born in Carecare, Italy.
 He spent his formative years in Europe, becoming fluent in 13 languages, as well as learning the finer points of diplomacy.
 After graduating from Harvard, he planned to become an interpreter for the military, but instead serves as a liaison to the Pentagon for the G.I.
 Joe Team.
 Sparks is an essential cog in G.I.
 Joe operations, thanklessly filing mountains of paperwork and records, according to the stringent protocols of military bureaucracy.
 His military specialties include telecommunications, cryptologic operations, and electronic warfare.
 In the Sunbow G.I.
 Joe cartoon, he appeared in the 1984 "The Revenge of Cobra" mini-series and later retired from the team, working at a television station, but helped G.I.
 Joe uncover a Cobra plot in the episode "Grey Hairs and Growing Pains".